Language-agnostic BERT Sentence Embedding: Introduction

-Our multilingual model outperforms the previous state-of-the-art, which are mostly bilingual models, on large bitext mining tasks such as the United Nations corpus ~\cite{uncorpus} and BUCC~\cite{bucc2018}, containing pools with tens of millions and hundreds of thousands of translation candidates, respectively.
-Both tasks cover fr, de, es, ru, and zh, languages all having plenty of training data available.
-We evaluate the model on the Tatoeba retrieval task~\cite{laser} covering 112 languages, but with smaller pools of only between 100 to 1000 translation candidates.
-Compare to LASER~\cite{laser}, the new model achieves matching performance on languages with plenty of training data, but does significantly better on languages with limited data, boosting the averaged accuracy on the entire 112 language evaluation to 83.7\% from the 65.5\% achieved by the previous state-of-art.
-We also observe the model performs strongly on the Tatoeba task for 30+ languages for which we have no monolingual or bilingual training data.
-We believe this is achieved by large scale training on 109 languages, covering language families containing the unseen languages.
+Both the UN corpus and BUCC cover resource rich languages (fr, de, es, ru, and zh).
+We further evaluate our models on the Tatoeba retrieval task~\cite{laser} that covers 112 languages.
+Compare to LASER~\cite{laser}, our models perform significantly better on low-resource languages, boosting the overall accuracy on 112 languages to 83.7\%, from the 65.5\% achieved by the previous state-of-art.
+Surprisingly, we observe our models performs well on 30+ Tatoeba languages for which we have no explicit monolingual or bilingual training data.
+Finally, our embeddings perform competitively on the SentEval sentence embedding transfer learning benchmark~\cite{conneau-kiela-2018-senteval}.

-The novel contributions of this paper are: (1) A combination of pre-training and finetuning strategies to boost the performance of a dual encoder translation ranking model to the state-of-the-art performance on bi-text mining; (2) A single massively multilingual model spanning 109 languages and showing cross-lingual transfer even to zero-shot cases.
-(3) A thorough analysis and ablation study to understand the impact of various data quality, data quantity, pre-training and negative sampling strategies.
-Our model is available at \url{https://tfhub.dev/google/LaBSE}
+The contributions of this paper are: \begin{itemize} \item A novel combination of pre-training and dual-encoder finetuning to boost translation ranking performance, achieving a new state-of-the-art on bi-text mining. \item A publicly released multilingual sentence embedding model \emph{spanning 109+ languages}. \item Thorough experiments and ablation studies to understand the impact of pre-training, negative sampling strategies, vocabulary choice, data quality, and data quantity. \end{itemize} We release the pre-trained model at \url{https://tfhub.dev/google/LaBSE}.